Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/5-XCMP-and-Blockspace/1-XCMP_Slides.md

 <pba-flex center>

-1. Parachains only need to learn the most recent MQC Head to implicitly learn about all queued messages
+1. Parachains only need to learn the most recent MQC Head to implicitly learn about all messages before it
 1. MQC entries are small (~70 bytes)
 1. MQCs can be backfilled and then processed forward with no further relay chain interaction